hsenid-mobile/mycoriza/docs/network-states.md

 ### isSuccess

 This function check whether the NetworkState is in success state.
-This state contains the result in the `data` property. the data property is accessible only where the
+This state contains the result in the `data` property.
 It can be used as follows.

 ```jsx